 How To Become A Piano Player

-Do you love music?
-Do you know how to play the piano?
-If the answer to these questions is yes then you can consider becoming a piano player.
-Also known as a pianist, you will actually be opening yourself to varied career opportunities that will require you to play this musical instrument.
+A piano player, also known as a pianist, you will actually be opening yourself to varied career opportunities that will require you to play this musical instrument.
 You could work as a classical pianist and if you’re really good, get paid top dollars doing what you love: Playing the works of Beethoven, Bach and Mozart in well-known music halls around the country and getting the applause of appreciative classical music lovers with each performance.

 If classical music isn’t your cup of tea, you could also work for a major record label accompanying singers who are recording their albums.
 You could find yourself playing the piano for pop, rock ‘n’ roll and other music genres for singers recording their songs in a studio.
 Since these gigs are typically sponsored by major record labels, a career as a studio pianist is a lucrative position.
 The downside is that you’ll be constantly looking for work since accompanying a singer for his or her album recording sessions is a job done on a per project basis.